Cranberry Bacon-Wrapped Water Chestnuts

 Like a lot of folks, I have a hard time resisting anything made with bacon.
 Among my bacony favorites are these Cranberry Bacon-Wrapped Water Chestnuts.

-My family often enjoys bacon-wrapped water chestnuts during winter holiday parties, but this tasty appetizer is equally delicious at warm-weather gatherings.
+My family often enjoys bacon-wrapped water chestnuts during winter holiday parties, but this tasty Christmas appetizer is equally delicious at warm-weather gatherings.
 And of course, I’ve given the standard recipe an IBC twist.
 Check out my Cranberry Bacon-Wrapped Water Chestnuts!

 The bacon truly is the star of this dish.
 Although water chestnuts don’t have much flavor by themselves, they soak up the delicious flavors of the bacon and cranberry chili sauce.
 Plus, they add an enjoyable crunch to these bite-sized treats.
 Yummy!